Saturday 28th February and Sunday 1st March 2026 Exhibition at Brownlow Hall

 STEWARDING ROTA

-We pay someone to run the cafe area at all times - Pam Walde.
-But all other Stewarding duties are handled by the artists throughout the exhibition, there will be a Stewards Rota with slots 12.00-2.30 or 2.30 to 5.00pm.
+We pay someone to run the cafe but all other Stewarding duties are handled by the artists throughout the exhibition, there will be a Stewards Rota with slots 12.00-2.30 or 2.30 to 5.00pm.
 Artists must Steward for one slot.
 Stewards meet & greet the arriving public, upsell the art, help close sales and bubble wrap purchases.
 The public like to meet the artists, and artists can convert a viewing to a sale better than anyone else.
 If an artist does not attend at all over the two days they will not be invited back.
-There are plenty of other artists willing to take the space and help.
+There are plenty of other artists willing to take the space and to help.

 MARKETING & PROMOTING THE EXHIBITION: